EPD1223/Final_project/README.md

   write.tree(parsimony_tree, file="Helianthus_Parsimony_tree_named.nwk")

 #Run RAxML
+Assumptions:
-Assumptions: RAxML assumed that the chosen model of nucleotide or amino acid substitution accurately represents the evolutionary process.
-It assumes that the evolutionary process is homogeneous across the entire tree, meaning the same model parameters apply to all branches.
-Additionally, sites in the alignment are assumed to evolve independently of each other.
+  1. RAxML assumed that the chosen model of nucleotide or amino acid substitution accurately represents the evolutionary process.
+  2. It assumes that the evolutionary process is homogeneous across the entire tree, meaning the same model parameters apply to all branches.
+  3. Sites in the alignment are assumed to evolve independently of each other.
+Limitations:
-Limitations: RAxML can be computationally intensive, especially for large data sets.
+  1. RAxML can be computationally intensive, especially for large data sets.
-It has specific ways of handling gaps and missing data, which may not always be ideal for all data sets.
+  2. It has specific ways of handling gaps and missing data, which may not always be ideal for all data sets.

 Install RAxML
 To convert Helianthus_aligned.aln file to PHYLIP format (in terminal) run: